jmvlangen/modular-method-package/README.md

 	sage: from modular_method.elliptic_curves.frey_curves import FreyCurve

-To directly import the most commonly used classes and functions of the package as global variables you can load the sage script *load.sage*
+To directly import the most commonly used classes and functions of the package as global variables you can import * from modular_method

-	sage: load('load.sage')
+	sage: from modular_method import *